aemartinez/chorgram/wiki/Home.md

 Although many features are almost stable, a few are still work in progress (and new variants are often attempted on stable features too).

+!!!REVISE!!!
 The main commands provided by the implementation are

 - **gmc**: takes in input a CFSM system, checks it for generalised multiparty compatibility, and builds the corresponding g-choreography
-- **chorgram.py**: a python script that executes gmc, transforms the .dot files it generates in graphical formats, and displays some performance information
+- **cfsm2gg**: a python script that executes gmc, transforms the .dot files it generates in graphical formats, and displays some performance information
 <!-- - **sgg**: takes in input a description of a g-choreography (with an extended syntax), projects the graph in a set of (non-minimal) CFSMs -->
 - **project**: projects g-choreographies on CFSMs
 - **minproj**: as project with minimisation